-FLASH FRY?
-If your corn tortillas are cracking easily, you can flash fry them in the oil for a second or two on each side, then fill and re-fry.
+*Flash Frying Tip: If your corn tortillas are cracking easily, you can flash fry them in the oil for a second or two on each side, then fill and re-fry.
 We like to use the Kroger brand of corn tortillas which don’t crack easily and don’t require flash frying first.

+DRAIN.
 Take out taco when both sides are cooked and lay on a plate with paper towel on it to help drain the oil.

 Add any toppings such as shredded lettuce and tomatoes and/or extra cheese.
+You could also add:

-Can you roll tacos?
-Yes, you can roll these instead of making them in a taco shape.
+Rolled Tacos: You can roll these instead of making them in a taco shape.
 When they are rolled, we call them flautas.
 They taste great and are also perfect for serving as an appetizer at parties.

 Other flavors: You can also change up the flavor of these tacos, by adding different spices and cheeses.
 My mom likes to make them with just shredded chicken, salt, pepper, oregano and cheese.

-How to store leftover tacos?
-We don’t think fried food reheats as well as when it’s fresh, but having said that, if we have leftover tacos, we place them on a plate covered with Saran wrap and reheat them in the oven on low or using the microwave.
+Reheating Leftovers: We don’t think fried food reheats as well as when it’s fresh, but having said that, if we have leftover tacos, we place them on a plate covered with Saran wrap and reheat them in the oven on low or using the microwave.

 These tacos are SO stinking good!!
-We add shredded lettuce and diced tomatoes too along with salsa to make these a hit at dinner.
+We add shredded lettuce and diced tomatoes too, along with salsa to make these a hit at dinner.

 I know you can buy pre-made shells at the store, and that things are less healthy when they are fried, but these tacos are so good and will be a hit at your next Mexican Meal. 🙂

-For more Mexican recipes, check out:
+For more taco recipes, check out:

 Chicken Taco Recipe